com-480-data-visualization/data-visualization-project-2021-itv/README.md

 *(max.
 2000 characters per section)*

-__Amadeous switched the position of dataset and problematic to introduce the game before talking about the dataset.
-Is it ok?__

 ### Dataset

 The datasets we want to work with are samples the database of "osu!", a popular online free-to-win rhythm game. ([website](https://osu.ppy.sh/home))